PaulOlyslager/BEAST.jl/docs/src/manual/quadstrat.md

 Best practice is too return `BEAST.defaultquadstrat(op, testnfs, trialfns)` by default to ensure that all operators are supported, also those for which no explicit overwrite is specified.

+# Quadrature cache

+The `quadcache` function is called for each thread seperately and ats writable working memory to the quadrature data.